HugoBruins/cancatchers/arduino/cansat_code/readme.md

 - Now run the `NMEAorder` example and take note of the last sentence given trough the debug_port.
 - Go to `.../libraries/neogps/src/NMEAGPS_cfg.h` and in `#define LAST_SENTENCE_IN_INTERVAL NMEAGPS::NMEA_GLL`, change `GLL` to whatever your last sentence was in step 3.

+## Stability improvements

+To increase stability some changes can be made in NeoGPS to decrease dynamic memory.
+A simple one that instantly decreases dynamic memory is in `GPSfix_cfg.h`, here you can comment all the variables that are not used, i.e. only have `#define GPS_FIX_LOCATION` and `#define GPS_FIX_SATELLITES` uncommented.
+This will decrease dynamic memory by about 3 to 4%.

 ## Extra information

 I recommend testing all the codes one by one in the following order: